Board of Trustee Profiles

 Ryan E. Hutchins

-Ryan Hutchins is a senior vice president for Gilbane Building Company, Inc., a real estate and a 145-year old, family-owned construction management firm with annual revenues of $5 billion.
+Ryan Hutchins is an executive vice president for Gilbane Building Company, Inc., a real estate and a 145-year old, family-owned construction management firm with annual revenues of $5 billion.
 As head of New England operations, he leads the continued development, growth and oversite of Gilbane’s Massachusetts, New Hampshire, Rhode Island and Connecticut offices which comprise of over 280 employees.
 In 2010, was named to this position as the youngest in Gilbane’s history.
 In his current role, he oversees the operational, sales and administrative functions of Gilbane’s New England offices.

 Prior to this role, Mr. Hutchins held the position of District Manager of Gilbane’s Massachusetts office.
 Under his leadership, the district more than doubled the number of staff and construction projects.
 During that time, the district was recognized as a Best Place to Work in Massachusetts by the Boston Business Journal for four years and was named for two years as a Boston Globe 100 Top Places to Work.
 Mr. Hutchins began his career at Gilbane as a co-op student in 1997 and has worked in many different positions of increasing responsibility throughout the company.
 He brought the corporate interior fit out practice to Massachusetts, where under his leadership, the department exceeded all expectations.